passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

-# 1. Introduction
+# *Abstract*

-In this lesson we will take a more suitable approach to the matter of deployment itself.
+*In this lesson we will take a more suitable approach to the matter of the app deployment itself.*

-Nowadays, in order to deploy an application, its deployment follow a containerized form.
-In this containerized form, the DevOp writes a standalone script in order to get the application ongoing, with all it's dependencies ─ requirments.
+*Nowadays, in order to deploy an application, its deployment follow a containerized form.
+In this containerized form, the DevOp writes a standalone script in order to get the application ongoing, with all it's dependencies ─ requirments.*

-Nonetheless, this isn't enough.
-The DevOp shall (1) certificate that, in fact, the Docker software is installed in the machine, and (2) apply some configurations, which led to further tasks that a container can not support.
-It is where Ansible software come along.
+*Nonetheless, this isn't enough.
+The DevOp shall (1) certificate that, in fact, the Docker software is installed in the machine, and (2) apply some configurations, which lead to further tasks that a container can not support.
+It is where Ansible software come along.*

-Ansible is a tool to orchestration all the pre, and post required intervenience besides the container deployment itself.
+*Ansible is a tool to take care of all the previous and post orchestration required through the deployment intervenience besides the container image itslef.*

-## 1.1.
-Container
+## 1.1 Container
 A container it is the most lightweight form of environment in order to run an application in its independent self form [^1].
 A container feeds himself from the host machine (operative system, and hardware) [^1].

 Appart from that, the container context is uniquely known to itself [^2].
 Two containers in the same host, know nothing about each others existence ─ that both are hosted in the same host machine, what's the amount of resource consumption from each other, their context, etc.

-## 1.2.
-Docker
+## 1.2 Docker
 <!--## 1.2 Docker <img src="media/docker1.png" width="48">-->
 *Learning...*

-## 1.3.
-Ansible
+## 1.3 Ansible
 <!--## 1.3 Ansible <img src="media/ansible1.png" width="28">-->
 *Learning...*